 The child is just as thrilled with this arrangement with father as he is with working with Mother

 The child quickly learns that mother will give him the opportunity to lead and shape his own destiny while Father teaches him how to adapt and follow directions.
-Little children are brilliant – they need and want both lessons.
+Our children are brilliant – they need and want both lessons.

 The Good Lord and Mother Nature certainly had a fine idea when they invented Fathers.